 Cluny Bistro, a treasure nestled in the historic Distillery District in Toronto across from the Young Centre for the Performing Arts, is a magical escape to a warm and cozy Parisian marketplace without having to leave the city.
 From the moment you enter, the lively and inviting atmosphere is transporting and everything from the lighting and décor to the open concept approach of the bread station, fresh seafood station and kitchen dazzles the senses and leaves you transfixed.
-There’s a vibe at Cluny that is both upscale and casual at the same time so whether you’re dressed in finery for a night on the town or looking for a comforting French dinner before a performance at the Young Centre, Cluny Bistro is a wonderful choice.
+There’s a vibe at Cluny that is both upscale and casual at the same time so whether you’re dressed in finery for a night on the town or looking for a comforting French dinner, Cluny Bistro is a wonderful choice.

 Cluny is bistro style French dining – the offered dishes are fancy with enough of a hint of exoticism to be enticing but not intimidating, and the portions are hearty.
 Appetizers include small plates such as Warm Squash Salad (beluga lentils, lemon pickle, heirloom squash, cilantro, caramelized yogurt, spicy pumpkin seeds – $13.90) and Salt Cod Donuts with a smoked potato dipping sauce ($11.90).
 There is also a tantalizing array of soups, tartines, cheese dishes, and selections from the raw bar.